Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-device-reconnection.md

         if time of last heartbeat send > heartbeat threshold: send heartbeat on connection

-    if reconnection in progress:
+    if connection is reconnecting:
         if connection state is connected:
-            generate reconnect event
+            mark connection as not reconnecting
     else:
-        if time from last receive > reconnection threshold: generate reconnecting event
+        if time from last receive > reconnection threshold: trigger reconnection on connection
-            if client side:
-                trigger reconnection on connection
+            mark connection as reconnecting
 ```

-If the reconnection fails, it is retried periodically (period is configurable to the user, default TBD) until either it succeeds or the disconnection timeout (`disconnectTimeoutMS`) is reached.
+If the reconnection fails, it is retried periodically until either it succeeds or the disconnection timeout (`disconnectTimeoutMS`) is reached.
 In the latter case, a `Disconnect` event is generated.

-### Extensions to `NetworkProtocol`
+## Extensions to `NetworkProtocol`

 Device reconnection requires `NetworkProtocol` to provide two additional interfaces (both as `TransportFunctionPointer`s):

-- `ProcessReconnectDelegate` will re-establish a given connection in a manner suitable for the protocol.
+- `Reconnect` will re-establish a given connection in a manner suitable for the protocol.
 For some protocols (like DTLS) this is done by simply creating a whole new connection from scratch.
 Other protocols might have better ways to do so (like Relay where only a re-binding to the server is required).
 - `ProcessSendPing` and `ProcessSendPong` will send ping/pong messages on the connection.
 The actual implementation of the heartbeats will be provided by `UnityTransportProtocol`, on which all other protocols already rely for control messages.
 Corresponding `ProcessPacketCommands` are raised to the driver when receiving these messages.

-### Special handling of UDP connections
+## Special handling of UDP connections

 When using the basic UDP protocol (`UnityTransportProtocol`) and nothing else (no DTLS or Relay), reconnections are handled differently.
 This is because UDP connections are not tied to an IP address.
 They don't need to be reconnected when the client's IP address changes.
 (This is assuming that the client driver is not bound to a specific address, which normally won't be the case.
 In that scenario, the above mechanism with inactivity timeouts would kick in.)

 Properly supporting seamless reconnections in that scenario involves modifying `NetworkDriver` to update a connection's address upon receiving a valid message from a new IP (currently such messages are ignored).

-Because such reconnections over UDP are seamless, they do not generate a `Reconnect` event since there is nothing the user can act on.
-Of course, if the IP address change was preceded by a significant loss of traffic that generated a `Reconnecting` event, then a `Reconnect` event will still be generated (because that is something the user could act on).

-### Protection against connection hijacking
+## Protection against connection hijacking

 With the possibility of connections migrating from one address to another comes the possibility that malicious actors will attempt to hijack existing connections to redirect them elsewhere (e.g. for amplification attacks).
 UTP will attempt to protect against hijacks from parties that are not privy to existing traffic.
 If protection against man-in-the-middle attacks is a concern, using DTLS is expected.